 Andrew College seeks to provide an environment which prepares students for further study at a senior college and enables them to understand themselves as persons of responsibility and potential within the global community.
-Andrew College’s mission is “to provide an academically challenging liberal arts curriculum within a nurturing community.”
+Andrew College’s mission is:

 Andrew College is committed to assessing the extent to which student achieve academic goals related to skills and behaviors that will allow the mission of the College to be fulfilled.
 The College has determined the following student learning outcomes for its academic programs:

 1. Students will demonstrate effective Communication skills. (written and oral)

 2. Students will demonstrate critical and analytical thinking skills.
 (Critical and Analytical Thinking)

 3. Students will demonstrate cultural awareness and appreciation.
 (Cultural Awareness and Appreciation)

 Andrew College evaluates student achievement by a variety of performance indicators, including retention rates, transfer rates, and graduation rates.

 Fall to Fall Retention Rates.
 Fall to Fall Retention rates as reported in the table below indicates the percentage of first-time, full time degree-seeking students who continued their enrollment at Andrew College from the Fall term to the following Fall term.

 Fall to Spring Retention Rates.
 Retention rate is defined as the rate at which students persist in their educational program at an institution.
 The table below indicates the percentage of first-time, full-time degree-seeking students who continue enrollment at Andrew College from the Fall term into the succeeding Spring term.